arunkpv/vsd-hdp/docs/Day_11.md

     * Yosys should have reduced them to constant drivers but somehow they still remain.
     * A Yosys GitHub issue has been raised to check if there is a way to avoid this.
       Details of the issue can be read here: [https://github.com/YosysHQ/yosys/issues/4266](https://github.com/YosysHQ/yosys/issues/4266)

+  * The design also fails to meet the target timing requirements:
+    * Min path: most probably due to the overly conservative/ pessimistic values of the clock source latencies used.
+    * Max path: due to the conservative values of clock source latencies used and undefined fanout constraints.
+(Inverter instance `_10539_` of type **sky130_fd_sc_hd__clkinv_1** is having a fanout of 932)

 <br>

 _________________________________________________________________________________________________________